Frequently Asked Questions

 What are the different types of notifications provided by Uptime Monitor?

 Uptime Monitor can alert you via various channels when your websites or servers are down or experiencing issues.
-These notifications can be sent via SMS, email, Slack, Discord, or webhook.
+These notifications can be sent via email, Slack, Discord, webhook, PagerDuty, and more.

 How does the SSL certificate expiration check function?